Priscilla: So you know how we are always finding these awesome science facts to share, but we never get around to writing a post about them?

 Picture this: You’re a sweet lady kangaroo, enjoying a stroll in the Australian Outback.
 A studly male kangaroo approaches.
 He lovingly strokes your chest, your neck, your tail.
 Intrigued by this demonstration of eroticism, you take a peek below—only to discover that he has a two-headed penis!
 (Gasp!)
 Your ladylike sensibilities are overwhelmed with his profusion and you plan a faint on your afternoon chaise.

+But then you remember: You're a marsupial, too!
 As a marsupial, you have three vaginas: Two for birthing and one (the pouch) for continued fetal development.
 With this knowledge in mind, you can now relax and mate with that sexy counterpart of yours.

 Ahh, yes.
 Sweet, sweet mating…

 Kangaroos are fascinating creatures, even with the naughty bits removed.
-You can learn more about them (and other marsupials) here and here
+You can learn more about them (and other marsupials) here and here.

 Wednesday, January 26, 2011